alistairmatthews/sccode/readme.md

   - Each of these should be like a stomp box
     - FreeVerb - Built
     - Random delay
-    - Granular delay - Built
+    - Granular delay - Built but needs to be moved to a class
 - Loops
   - Each uses one or more instruments to play sounds
   - Use patterns to make them interesting and with some randomness